-CTG’s are used widely in obstetrics as a method by which to monitor both the fetal heart and uterine contractions.
-They are used in conjunction with partograms to monitor labour, but are done at some third trimester appointments.
-They are however quite cumbersome and do restrict the movements of the woman to a couple of metres from the machine, which some women find annoying and don’t want.
+A cardiotocograph (CTG) is used in obstetrics as a method by which to monitor both the foetal heart and uterine contractions.
+CTG is used used in conjunction with partogram to monitor labour, but are also performed at some third trimester appointments.
+They are however quite cumbersome and perform.

 There are two sensors called transducers that are placed on, or in the mother.

 - Fetal heart transducer >> Can be placed in the position the FH can best be heard with a Doppler sonicade, or alternatively can be placed on the fetal head when the cervix allows access to it.
 USEFUL TIP – The wire from this transducer is often striped, and watching the movement of the stripes can give a good impression of how hard the woman is pushing and how much progress she is making!
 This is not only good for the healthcare professionals, but for mother and any relatives, who can see that they are/aren’t making progress!

 - Uterine pressure transducer >> This is placed over the uterine fundus.
 Although it is interpreted as uterine pressure, it measures the tension of the abdominal wall.
 It can be reset at any point, and although comparisons between contractions can be made based on the reading, it does not give the actual strength of the contraction, this is best gauged by an experienced hand on the abdomen feeling the uterus contract (talk to midwives and practice!).

 Over the course of labour there is often a huge ream of paper churned out by the machine, and regular checks on the CTG ensure both adequate monitoring of the FH and contractions, and that paper doesn’t fill the room!